ryoqun/price-action-analysis/2014y01m30d/usdjpy-m5.md

 As shown by trend lines and trend channel lines, the market had two-legged bull momentum.

 After going above the high of trading range 4, I sensed the shift of rhythm ringing from the market even more.
 That is, embodiment of strong bull accelerated advance.
+Recently/Lately the USDJPY tended to go strongly for a long time both upward and downward.

 However, I missed to be in the market the break out at the end of trading range 4.